rlajous/website/README.md

 ## Contributing

 Feedback and contributions are always welcome!
-Please open an issue or submit a pull request with any suggestions, questions, or enhancements.
+Please open an issue or submit a pull request with suggestions, questions, or enhancements.

 ## License